alexbirkett/ten20homepage/_posts/legal/privacy-policy.md

 #Third party cookies
 These are cookies found in other companies’ internet tools which we are using to enhance our site, for example Facebook or Twitter have their own cookies, which are controlled by them.

-We use a number of suppliers who may also set cookies on their websites’ on its behalf.
-Birkett Enterprise Ltd does not control the dissemination of these cookies.
+We use a number of suppliers who may also set cookies on their websites’ on its behalf. ten20 tracking limited does not control the dissemination of these cookies.
 You should check the third party websites for more information about these.

 | Provider | Name  | More info |